kubeflow/pipelines/.github/ISSUE_TEMPLATE/BUG_BACKEND.md

 ### Expected result

-How should the correct behavior be?
+What should the correct behavior be?

 ### Materials and Reference